 This week we are examining the topic of forgiveness.
 Jesus has a lot to say about the subject and we need to hear it.
-As a matter of fact, the only petition in these six that Jesus expanded upon was on the topic of forgiveness.
+As a matter of fact, the only petition in these six that Jesus expanded upon was on the

 In the Model Prayer, Jesus taught us to pray, "And forgive us our debts as we forgive our debtors."
+(6:12) At the close of the prayer, "Forgive us our trespasses as we forgive those who trespass against us."

+"Forgive us our debts as we forgive our debtors."

-(6:12) At the close of the prayer, Jesus adds, "For if you forgive men their trespasses, your Heavenly Father will also forgive you.
+Jesus adds, "For if you forgive men their trespasses, your Heavenly Father will also forgive you.
 But if you do not forgive men their trespasses, neither will your Father forgive your trespasses."
 (6:14-15)